ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/2025-07-10-Pednekar_Titrator_Protocol.md

     2. Skip to [**Data_Analysis**](#Data_Analysis) to calculate total alkalinity of the CRM.
 Then check the accuracy of the data.
     3. **In every CRM Titration, it is necessary to report the accuracy in the “CRM_AccuracyData” file to test the accuracy.
 If must never be more than 1% off.
 Accuracy must be tested before running any samples for the day.**
     4. While the CRM is run, you can go and collect samples from the Blue tanks.

-**NEVER PROCEED BEYOND THIS STEP UNTIL THE CALCULATED CRM IS <1% OFF THE REPORTED CRM CERTIFICATE**
+  *General notes from observations: Make sure you take the dKH the same time when you collect the samples from blue tanks 1,2,3 and 4.*

-    - *General notes from observations: Make sure you take the dKH the same time when you collect the samples from blue tanks 1,2,3 and 4.*
+**--------NEVER PROCEED BEYOND THIS STEP UNTIL THE CALCULATED CRM IS ONLY OFF BY <1%  OF THE REPORTED CRM CERTIFICATE------------**

 7. <a name="SAMPLE_Titration"></a> **SAMPLE_Titration**

     1. Repeat step **[5]**.
 However, in step **[5.4]**, replace to [the sample name given on the sample bottle].